 The minors referred to in paragraph 4 were treated on several occasions that were not medically necessary and lacked clinical justification in the chart notes.
 Associate doctors acknowledged to the Board that treatment for these children was more than it should have been.
-One doctor recalled trying to release a patient and Licensee told him "he's not good until I say he's good."

-These are examples of how Licensee places his maximizing-revenue-generation business model ahead of the welfare and safety of his patients, constituting unprofessional conduct.
-Licensee discouraged individualized treatment by his clinicians.
+These are examples of how Licensee and Dr. Platt place their revenue generating business model ahead of the welfare and safety of their patients, constituting unprofessional conduct.
+Licensee discouraged individualized treatment by her clinicians.
 The above conduct places patients at risk in that they are getting care that is medically unnecessary and unreasonable and being subjected to care that can cause further risk of serious injury, in violation of ORS 684.100(1)(f)(A) and (B), OAR 811-035-0015, and OAR 811-035-0005(1).